lavishabhambri/lavishabhambri/README.md

 * 🎓👨‍💻 I’m a coding enthusiast & pursuing my B.Tech in Computer Science & Engineering at IIIT-Hyderabad.

+* 🌟 I got selected as one of the 250 vGHC'2021 scholars globally.

 * 🌟 I got selected as WE Program Scholar sponsored by Google and Talentsprint.

 * 💻  I am passionate about Machine Learning, Deep Learning and Open CV.